-“It’s possible the traditional financial close may be gone for good” (Deloitte CFO Insights, May 2020).
+“It’s possible the traditional financial close may be gone for good” (Deloitte CFO Insights).

 Other resources you might find helpful:

 In what now seems like a simpler, pre-pandemic world, quarterly close was a stressful time for every financial team, from the CFO down to the AP Processor.
 In a traditional office setting, with paper invoices and receipts on desks, in drawers, and possibly in trash cans, you had to manually track down paperwork.
 Someone had the task of asking everyone what invoices they haven't submitted or coded or approved.
 The process was even more complicated if your organization was decentralized, with invoices and receipts being sent to a variety of office locations.